Romeo Candazo

-Romeo "Ome" D. Candazo (June 18, 1952 – August 19, 2013) was a Filipino politician, lawyer, writer and television and radio anchor who served as the representative for Marikina's at-large district from 1992 to 2001.
-In 1996, he met with a group of editors from the Philippine Daily Inquirer, anonymously testifying against the systematic corruption in the Countrywide Development Fund (CDF).
-His testimony would later become the subject of the publication's exposé on the CDF.
+Romeo "Ome" D. Candazo (June 18, 1952 – August 19, 2013) was a Filipino politician who served as the representative for Marikina's at-large district from 1992 to 2001.
+He was elected as an independent and later affiliated with the Liberal Party by the end of his tenure.

+Born in Marikina, Candazo was educated at the University of the Philippines and was active in student activism, being imprisoned thrice during the presidency of Ferdinand Marcos.
+He was elected to the House of Representatives in 1992 as the member for Marikina's at-large district.
+With a tenure marked by anti-poverty legislation, he was re-elected twice, in 1995 and in 1998.

+Candazo ran for mayor of Marikina in 2001 as a member of the Liberal Party and lost to Marides Fernando, the wife of the incumbent Bayani Fernando.
+Candazo ran in the 2010 Philippine House of Representatives elections to represent Marikina's second district in the lower house.
+He lost to Miro Quimbo, placing third.

 Early life and education

-Candazo was born in Marikina, Rizal on June 18, 1952.
+Candazo was born in Marikina, Rizal, on June 18, 1952.
 He studied law at the University of the Philippines.
 He obtained his AB History Degree in 1975 and finished his studies in 1986, passing the bar exam in the following year.

-Activism

 During his time as a student, he became involved with student activism; he was a member of the Samahang Demokratiko ng Kabataan (SDK), co-founding its Marikina chapter, and also became the first Secretary General of the Youth and Students Bureau of the Communist Party of the Philippines.
-As an activist during Ferdinand Marcos's regime, he was imprisoned thrice: in 1973, 1975 and 1979.
+As an activist during Ferdinand Marcos's regime, he was imprisoned thrice: in 1973, 1975, and 1979.

-Political career

-Congressional career
+House of Representatives of the Philippines (1992–2001)

+Elections

 In 1992, Candazo was elected to the House of Representatives, representing Marikina's at-large district.
+He was subsequently re-elected in 1995 and 1998.

+Tenure

-Throughout the course of his tenure, he had authored or co-authored 488 bills in congress.
-He was noted for his efforts to provide livelihood opportunities and skills training to his poverty-stricken citizens within the city.
+Candazo took office on June 30, 1992.
+Throughout his tenure, he had authored or co-authored 488 bills in Congress.
+His legislative portfolio largely revolved around livelihood opportunities and skills training to his poverty-stricken citizens within the city.
+While in Congress, Candazo maintained a shaky relationship with Mayor Bayani Fernando, although they collaborated in the efforts for Marikina cityhood, which succeeded in 1996.